Coactive TVUser-centered

 enable sync to be frozen on either screen -- such as to pause video

-while viewing an enhancement (link-and-pause), or to hold enhancements
+while linking to an enhancement (link-and-pause), or to hold enhancement

 for later review (bookmarks).
 This is explained more fully on the